On the Convergence of HalpernSGD: Introduction

-In the context of monotone inclusions and variational inequalities, \cite{diakonikolas2020halpern} shows how variants of the Halpern iteration can produce near-optimal and parameter-free methods for standard classes of problems with Lipschitz monotone operators.
+where $u$ is a {given element of} the Hilbert space and $\{\alpha_n\}$ is a stepsize sequence satisfying suitable assumptions.
+Originally introduced in~\cite{halpern1967} and subsequently by~\cite{wittmann1992} and~\cite{xu2002another}, this scheme guarantees the strong convergence of the iterates to the {anchor-selected} fixed point, i.e., $x_n \to P_{{\operatorname{Fix}}(T)}(u)$ as $n\to \infty$, where $P_{{\operatorname{Fix}}(T)}$ denotes the metric projection onto the set of fixed points of $T$. {The key point here is that} the anchor mechanism enforces the selection of a specific fixed point, independently of the initial point $x_0$.

-These initial results are formulated in an essentially deterministic framework; as for the stochastic case, the available works tend to impose variance control, obtained often via increasing mini-batches or variance reduction, to prevent error accumulation.
+Recent developments have clarified non-asymptotic guarantees for Halpern-type schemes.
+Early $O(1/k)$ residual bounds for viscosity and Halpern iterations can be found in~\cite{sabach2017first}.
+Sharp worst-case analyses identifying (near-)minimax optimal parameter choices for broad classes of Mann iterations have been developed in~\cite{contreras2023optimal,bravo2026minimax}, while matching optimal-complexity and lower-bound results for fixed-point problems are provided in~\cite{park2022exact}.
+In the context of monotone inclusions and variational inequalities,~\cite{diakonikolas2020halpern} shows that variants of the Halpern scheme can produce near-optimal and parameter-free methods for problems involving Lipschitz monotone operators.
+These results are formulated in an essentially deterministic framework.

-A starting point is \cite{cai2022stochastic}, which studies stochastic monotone inclusions and combines variants of Halpern with a recursive PAGE-type estimator to obtain variance that decreases as $O(\varepsilon^2/k)$, through data-driven choices of the batch-sizes.
-The work assumes: \begin{enumerate} \item unbiasedness, \item bounded variance, \item a multi-point oracle assumption that allows querying the oracle at multiple points using the same seed, and \item a Lipschitz property in expectation. \end{enumerate} This line therefore puts at its core the idea that, with constant-variance noise, additional mechanisms are needed to make the effective error decay \cite{cai2022stochastic}.
+The analysis of Halpern-type iterations under stochastic perturbations has recently attracted significant attention in optimization and stochastic fixed-point theory; see, for instance,~\cite{cai2022stochastic,bravo2024stochastic,lee2025near,pischke2024asymptotic}.
+In fact, when stochastic perturbations are introduced, additional mechanisms are often required to prevent error accumulation.
+A representative example is~\cite{cai2022stochastic}, which studies stochastic monotone inclusions and combines Halpern-type iterations with a recursive PAGE-type estimator.
+There, a mean-square error bound of order $O(\varepsilon^2/k)$ is obtained via data-driven mini-batch strategies.
+However, the analysis assumes bounded variance and a multi-point oracle model, allowing queries at multiple points under common randomness, and establishes convergence guarantees primarily in expectation.

-A related perspective, but more related to fixed-point theory, is developed in \cite{bravo2024halpernRL}, which analyzes a stochastic Halpern iteration in normed spaces and discusses applications in reinforcement learning.
-Here, the stochastic oracle is modeled as a random approximation $ \widetilde{T}(x,\xi)$ of a nonexpansive operator $T$ and the almost sure convergence to a fixed point under the undesiderable hypothesis that $\sum_n \| U_n \| < +\infty,$ where $\{ U_n \}$ is the error sequence (Theorem 3.10).
+A related perspective closer to fixed-point theory is developed in~\cite{bravo2024stochastic}, where a stochastic Halpern iteration is analyzed in normed spaces with applications to reinforcement learning.
+In that work, the stochastic oracle is modeled as a random approximation $\widetilde{T}(x,\xi)$ of a nonexpansive operator $T$, and almost sure convergence is obtained under the summability condition